Room Change FAQ

-- Next, schedule an appointment with your RD.
-Your RD will ask if you have taken steps to address your current concerns.
+- Next, schedule an appointment with your Area Coordinator.
+Your AC will ask if you have taken steps to address your current concerns.

 - It is helpful to have had conversations with your HA about your situation beforehand.
 Talking to your HA shows you respect your community and have made an effort at problem-solving and sharing your concerns.

 - If you have a roommate concern, try your best to talk with them and work it out before requesting a room change.

 - Think about other campus resources that could help make your situation work for you.
 Your HA can help refer you if you need ideas.
-Sources like the Health and Counseling Center, the DoJo, Disability Support Services, the Office for Inclusive Community, and Student Activites are often good places to start.
+Sources like the Health and Counseling Center, the DoJo, Disability Support Services, the Office for Inclusive Community, and Student Engagement are often good places to start.

-- The likely outcome of an RD meeting is to develop a plan to support you in your current housing situation.
+- The likely outcome of an AC meeting is to develop a plan to support you in your current housing situation.
 Suggestions may include: